semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 \newpage

-# 3. CI Monorepo Demo
+# 3. Continuous Integration Demo

-Real world applications tend to be much more complex that the example we've seen in the previous chapter.
-Thus, we have prepared a monorepo demo as a starting point that you can use to practice on a level that's near what developers may encounter in their day to day.
+How many projects must a repository accumulate before it can be called a monorepo?
+More than one?
+Tens, hundreds?
+Do we need to hold back until dedicated tools to manage it are needed?

+There's not pat answer.
+We have prepared a demo, and it's made of three projects.
+It works well to show how every piece we've seen thus far fits together.
+And it will act as a springboard that takes us into continuous delivery in the next chapter.

-## 3.1 Cloning the demo
+## 3.1 Monorepo demo

-The demo we're going to work with is made of three microservices:

--   `/service/billing`: written in Go, calculates user payments.
+As said, the demo we're using from now on is divided in three microservices.
+The code is located in the `services` folder

--   `/service/user`: a Ruby-based user registration service.
+- `/services/user`: a Ruby-based user registration service.
 Exposes a HTTP REST endpoint.

+-   `/services/billing`: written in Go, stores payment details.
--   `/service/ui`: which is a web UI component.
-Written in Elixir.
+-   `/services/ui`:  is the frontend, written in Elixir.

 All these parts are meant to work together, but each one may be maintained by a separate team and written in a different language.

-Before moving on, go ahead, fork the repository and clone it into your machine:
+Before moving on, go ahead fork the repository and clone it into your machine:

 _[https://github.com/semaphoreci-demos/semaphore-demo-monorepo](https://github.com/semaphoreci-demos/semaphore-demo-monorepo)_

 ## 3.2 Setting up the pipeline

 To begin, create a new project in Semaphore and select the demo.
-Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click on **fork & run**.
+Alternatively, if you prefer to jump directly to the final state, find the monorepo example and click the **fork & run** button.

-The demo ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up.
+The repository ships with a ready-to-use pipeline, but we'll learn a lot more by manually setting it up from zero.
 Hence, when prompted, click on "I want configure this project from scratch.”

 ![Create a new pipeline](./figures/04-scratch.png){ width=70% }